Maikxx/repertoire/README.md

 * Editing the current logged in user in the web-app
 * Viewing and editing the currently logged in user in the mobile application
 * Sending feedback on a song request is now done by sending a mail, while this can definately be created better
+* User validation (to determine who can execute queries and mutations)

 ## Main technologies used